 Fall Crafts with Leaves

-Bring the beauty of colorful fall foliage indoors with these simple crafts that use leaves to create seasonal home accents.
-Best of all, you can use them from early fall all the way through Thanksgiving.
+Bring the beauty of colorful fall foliage indoors with these simple crafts.
+All of our projects use leaves to create seasonal home accents that can be used from early fall through Thanksgiving.

 Everything In This Slideshow

 Don't feel like raking that pile of leaves in the yard?
 Turn them into a pretty fall craft instead!
 Use floral wire, florist's tape, or floral pins to attach bundles of bright leaves to a wreath form.
 Mix the leaf colors in each bundle, or separate them out to create an ombre look.

 Preserve the vibrant hues of fall foliage between two pieces of glass.
 First press leaves between the pages of a book.
 When completely dry, place a pressed leaf between two pieces of glass.
 (Have the pieces cut to the desired size by a local glass cutter or home improvement store.)
 Wrap colored linen book cloth tape around the edges of the glass to secure.